w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

  _Massively Parallel Processing_ (MPP)

-- There are several processors, equipped with their own RAM and disks, collaborating to solve a single problem by splitting it into several independent tasks
+- Several processors, equipped with their own RAM and disks, collaborating to solve a single problem by splitting it into several independent tasks
 - It is also called shared-nothing architecture

 # Scale out